 A brochure is available about the project.
 You can pick up a copy at both entrances to the track through Ingleside Chase Reserve between Irrawong Rd North Narrabeen, and Ingleside Rd, Ingleside.
 It’s also available from PEF by calling 0439 409 202.

 Can I help?

 The Mullet Creek bushcare group (also known as Irrawong Bushcare) meets on the third Saturday afternoon of each month.
 This group will continue to meet after the grant project is completed.
 For details contact Northern Beaches Council’s bushcare officer Michael Kneipp on 0417 688 492.

 Giant Burrowing Frogs

-In the last year Giant Burrowing Frogs have been found in the upper catchment area.
+In 2016 Giant Burrowing Frogs were found in the upper catchment area.
 Vulnerable to extinction in NSW, these frogs need water of excellent quality and enjoy calling from yabby burrows.
 Hear its call here

 Mullet Creek Bushcare Group

 The Mullet Creek Bushcare group weeds and plants tubestock (small trees and shrubs) in this area.